dali92002/DocEnTR/README.md

 ## Process Data
 ### Data Path
 We gathered the DIBCO, H-DIBCO and PALM datasets and organized them in one folder.
 You can download it from this [link](https://drive.google.com/file/d/16pIO4c-mA2kHc1I3uqMs7VwD4Jb4F1Vc/view?usp=sharing).
 After downloading, extract the folder named DIBCOSETS and place it in your desired data path.
 Means:  /YOUR_DATA_PATH/DIBCOSETS/

+### ⚠️ Data Licence
+Be aware that these datasets have their own Licences, they are not included under the Licence of this repository.

 ### Data Splitting
 Specify the data path, split size, validation and testing sets to prepare your data.
 In this example, we set the split size as (256 X 256), the validation set as 2016 and the testing as 2018 while running the process_dibco.py file.